 Curriculum: This committee shall make recommendations to the tenured and tenure-earning faculty regarding curriculum issues facing the College.
 These recommendations shall be based on the goal of enhancing the educational and intellectual experience of CMS graduate students and faculty.
-Membership will include one tenured or tenure-earning faculty from each discipline, one non tenure-earning faculty, and one student.
-Specific issues that fall under the purview of the Curriculum Committee include, but are not limited to: developing standards for academic performance; evaluating student performance; enhancing the long-range educational mission of CMS by introduction of new programs, or by the expansion and integration of existing ones; and reviewing proposals for new graduate and undergraduate courses and programs, as well as proposals for substantive changes to existing courses and programs.
-This committee also recommends to the Dean persons who should be appointed as courtesy or adjunct professors for the CMS.
-Offering of special topics courses and service on thesis and dissertation committees [including as Co-Chair] by non tenure-earning faculty should be considered on a case-by-case basis by the Director of Academic Affairs, in consultation with this Committee.
+Membership will include one tenured or tenure-earning faculty from each discipline, one non tenure-earning faculty, one representative from CMS Academic Affairs, and one student.
+Specific issues that fall under the purview of the Curriculum Committee include, but are not limited to: developing standards for academic performance; evaluating student performance; enhancing the long-range educational mission of CMS by introduction of new programs, or the expansion and integration of existing ones; and reviewing proposals for new graduate and undergraduate courses and programs, as well as proposals for substantive changes to existing courses and programs.
+Offering of special topics courses by non-tenure earning faculty requires approval of the Curriculum Committee.
+Service on thesis and dissertation committees [including as Co-Chair] by non tenure-earning faculty should be considered on a case-by-case basis by the Director of Academic Affairs.

-Honors and Awards: This committee shall make recommendations regarding any honors or awards that the College shall grant either to its faculty, staff or students.
-One major charge for this committee is to oversee the voting process for students applying for the CMS fellowships.
+Honors and Awards: This committee shall make recommendations regarding any honors or awards that the College shall grant to its faculty, staff, or students.
+One major charge for this committee is to oversee the voting process for students applying for CMS fellowships.
 It may also, when appropriate, make recommendations to the University Honors and Awards Council.
 Membership will be comprised of one tenure-earning or tenured faculty member from each discipline, one non tenure-earning faculty or staff member, and two non-voting student members who are Knight Fellowship recipients.
 Subcommittees for special awards may include temporary members who are specially appointed to reflect expertise relating to the award.